pvtnator/SR1.20EN/README.md

 You can find the latest release version from the releases page (usually on the right side).
 The releases are provided as .atc files.
 To install, [AttachéCase4](https://hibara.org/software/attachecase/) is required to decrypt it.
-Make sure to turn on [drag and drop password](https://hibara.org/software/attachecase/help/settings/#settings-password-file) Drag and drop the .atc file to AttachéCase4 window and drag and drop the icon.ico from the game folder to the password field.
+Make sure to turn on [drag and drop password](https://hibara.org/software/attachecase/help/settings/#settings-password-file), then drag and drop the .atc file to AttachéCase4 window and drag and drop the icon.ico from the game folder to the password field.
 This is to avoid providing game data files directly, and to be consistent with the rest of the game's modding scene.
 Alternatively, you can just setup the patching according to instructions below.